-The next step is to admit your wrongs to God.
+The next step is to admit your wrongs to a higher power if you choose to believe.
 This is done through considered prayer, not unlike a Catholic’s confession to a priest minus the presence of another person.
 Speak to God, out loud, if it helps:

 Almighty God, my inventory has shown me who I am, I admit to my wrongs, yet I ask for Your help in admitting my wrongs to another person and to You.
 Assure me, and be with me, in this step, for without this step I cannot progress in my recovery.
 With Your help, I can do this.
 Amen.